samantharitter/mongo-cxx-driver/Download-and-Compile.md

 ```

 ### Compile the Driver
-From the directory where you cloned the code, compile the C++ driver by running the scons command.
-Use the scons options described in this section.
+From the directory where you cloned the code, compile the C++ driver by running the `scons` command.
+Use the SCons options described in this section.

 To see the list of all SCons options, run: `scons --help`